Signs You May Have a Brain Tumor, According to Doctors

 Losing your balance, feeling unsteady or your feet, or weakness or numbness in the legs, can be a brain tumor symptom.
 Generally, it's related to a tumor affecting the frontal lobe, the motor fibers that reside there, or the cerebellum, says Kesari.

 Sudden hearing changes are always worthy of investigation by a doctor.
 A brain tumor affecting the eighth cranial nerve can cause hearing loss, ringing in the ear, or vertigo, says Kesari.
-As for yourself: To get through this pandemic at your healthiest, don't miss these 35 Places You're Most Likely to Catch COVID.
+And to get through life at your healthiest, Don't Take This Supplement, Which Can Raise Your Cancer Risk.